-- \the closing date for applications should be at least two weeks after the advertisement has appeared - 8.8 It is good practice to advertise all vacancies externally to avoid any potential claim of discrimination however, where there is a reduction in the workforce or developmental reasons, posts will be recruited from existing staff. - 8.9 Internal recruitment can have the advantages of building on existing staff's skills and training and providing opportunities for development and promotion.
+- 8.6 The job description and person specification will enable the selection panel to identify the key functions of the role to be advertised and the qualifications, skills, experience and attributes believed to be necessary in a successful candidate. - 8.7 Factors to consider when drafting the advertisement include the following: - keep the text short and simple while giving the main aspects of the job such as: pay, career prospects, location, contract length, suitability for job share, fixed term etc - make clear the form of reply and the closing date for applications - ensure an appropriate contact name and phone number for further information and enquiries - confirm the requirement for a Disclosure and Barring Check (and/or other relevant declarations) appropriate to the post - the closing date for applications should be at least two weeks after the advertisement has appeared - 8.8 It is good practice to advertise all vacancies externally to avoid any potential claim of discrimination however, where there is a reduction in the workforce or developmental reasons, posts will be recruited from existing staff. - 8.9 Internal recruitment can have the advantages of building on existing staff's skills and training and providing opportunities for development and promotion.
 It is a good way to retain valuable employees whose skills can be further enhanced.
-Other advantages include the opportunity for staff to extend their competencies and skills to the benefit of both the organisation and the individual, and the enhancement of individual motivation (such as in relation to succession planning).

-8.10 Examples of places to advertise:

-- commercial recruitment agencies often specialise in particular types of work - national newspapers advertising in the national press is expensive, but likely to produce a good response for particular specialist vacancies (remember too there are national ethnic group newspapers which will reach a wide audience) - specialist and professional journals less expensive than the national press, these journals can guarantee to reach the precise group of potential applicants for specialist and professional vacancies - internet, microsites, school website - local newspapers, radio for less specialised jobs, or to target groups in a particular local area, advertisements - Jobcentre Plus (DWP) will display employers' vacancies and refer potential recruits.
+Other advantages include the opportunity for staff to extend their competencies and skills to the benefit of both the organisation and the individual, and the enhancement of individual motivation (such as in relation to succession planning). - 8.10 Examples of places to advertise: - commercial recruitment agencies often specialise in particular types of work - national newspapers advertising in the national press is expensive, but likely to produce a good response for particular specialist vacancies (remember too there are national ethnic group newspapers which will reach a wide audience) - specialist and professional journals less expensive than the national press, these journals can guarantee to reach the precise group of potential applicants for specialist and professional vacancies - internet, microsites, school website - local newspapers, radio for less specialised jobs, or to target groups in a particular local area - Jobcentre Plus (DWP) will display employers' vacancies and refer potential recruits.
 They also administer some of the Government training programmes.
 The Disability Service Team staff at Jobcentre Plus can help address the specific requirements of attracting disabled people.